karrot-dev/foodsaving.world/user/pages/03.karrot/_2nd/features.md

 ### Let's get organized!

-_We develop free and open source software for you to organize your pick-ups!_
+_We develop free and open source software for you to organize your pickups!_

 The core piece of our work is a tool, that is meant to enable you to run a successful, efficient and organized foodsaving project.
 It is a **completely translatable, open source and free** piece of software, that is developed by passionate volunteers only.

-We host an instance of it on [karrot.world](https://karrot.world) and you can try it out as much as you like.
-The general idea for long-term use however is, that foodsaving groups host their own instances if possible.
+We host an instance of it on [karrot.world](https://karrot.world) and you can simply use it there.
+The general idea for long-term use is, however, that foodsaving groups host their own instances if possible.

 _You're very welcome to [visit our project on GitHub](https://github.com/yunity/karrot-frontend) if you want to have a closer look at the development process and code._

 These are just some of the benefits you'll experience when deciding to use Karrot for your foodsaving group:

-- **Less confusion**
+- **Less confusion**<br>
-  All the relevant info of a store can be entered on the store page.
-General group info can be entered on the group page and every single foodsaver has a profile, in which info can be entered.
+  All your foodsavers and stores can be entered in the software.
+Each pickup has a number of slots which foodsavers can sign up for – this way everyone knows who goes where and when.
-- **More overview**
+- **More overview**<br>
-  You have a map of where the stores and the people doing the pick-ups are located.
+  You have a map of where the stores and the people doing the pickups are located.
 You have a nice list of upcoming pickups and can sign up for them online.
+You get notified about empty pickups and new people wanting to join your group.
+- **Better communication**<br>
+  On the group wall the whole group can talk to each other.
+More confidential conversations can be had in direct messages.
+Everything related to a single pickup can be discussed in the dedicated pickup chats and after the pickup feedback can be given in words and weights.
-- **Record of past events**
+- **Record of past events**<br>
   The history shows who did what and when.
 If a pickup was missed you can see who to yell at... ;)
+- **Multi-language**<br>
-- Karrot is **fully translatable**> by the community and many languages are already added.
+  Karrot is fully translatable by the community and many languages are already added.
 To contribute more translations just [visit the project on transifex](https://www.transifex.com/yunity-1/karrot/).
+- **Open source**<br>
-- Since Karrot is **open source** we encourage groups to host their own instances of the platform, if they have the ability to do so.
+  Everything is transparent and possibly changeable.
+We encourage groups to host their own instances of the platform, if they have the ability to do so.
 Still, we also provide access to a hosted version on karrot.world.
+- **Responsive team**<br>
+  You can easily talk to the people developing Karrot and progressing foodsaving worldwide: Either on our [forum](https://community.foodsaving.world), on [Github](https://github.com/yunity/karrot-frontend), via [mail](mailto:info@foodsaving.world) or in real-time on our [team chat](https://slackin.yunity.org) (join the channel #foodsaving-worldwide or #karrot-dev to reach the right people immediately).

 <div align="center">
     <a href="https://karrot.world" target="_blank" class="button">Check out Karrot now!</a>